 From those thirty, Michael Schumacher has taken the most podiums here with twelve top three finishes.
 Ferrari are the team with the most podiums at the track with 25.
 British drivers have the record for most podium finishes at Catalunya, with 21.

-On the 2021 grid, there are seven previous Spanish Grand Prix podium finishers.
-Lewis Hamilton has the most, with ten, Fernando Alonso has had seven home podiums, while Kimi Raikkonen and Sebastian Vettel have each finished in the top three five times in Spain.
-Max Verstappen has four top three finishes, Valtteri Bottas has finished in the top three on three occasions and Daniel Ricciardo has had two podiums at the track.
+On the 2022 grid, there are six previous Spanish Grand Prix podium finishers.
+Lewis Hamilton has the most, with ten, Fernando Alonso has had seven home podiums, while Sebastian Vettel and Max Verstappen have finished in the top three five times.
+Valtteri Bottas has finished in the top three on four occasions and Daniel Ricciardo has had two podiums at the track.

 The polesitter has gone on to finish on the podium at this circuit 25 times.

 The lowest grid slot a podium finish at this track has come from is twelfth, which has happened twice – Olivier Panis finished second in 1997 after starting twelfth, and Juan Pablo Montoya did the same thing in 2001.

 The 2013 and 2016 Spanish Grands Prix are the only two races here where none of the top three qualifiers finished on the podium.

 The top three qualifiers have finished in the order they qualified at this track three times, in 2014, 2015 and 2021.

 Just eleven podium finishes at this track have come from outside the top five on the grid.

 There have been sixteen different polesitters at the Circuit de Barcelona Catalunya.

 Michael Schumacher has had the most pole positions here, with seven, while Mercedes overtook Ferrari as the team with the most poles here in 2020 – their tally now standing at nine.
 Lewis Hamilton gave British drivers the outright record for most poles at the circuit in 2021, recording the nation’s ninth pole here.